dotnet/docs/docs/desktop-wpf/xaml-services/markup-extensions-overview.md

   - "XAML [XAML Services], markup extensions" ms.assetid: 261b2b11-2dc0-462f-8c66-55b8c9c6e436
 ---
-# Markup Extensions for XAML Overview
+# Overview of markup extensions for XAML

-Markup extensions are a XAML technique for obtaining a value that is neither a primitive nor a specific XAML type.
+Markup extensions are a XAML technique for obtaining a value that's not a primitive or a specific XAML type.
 For attribute usage, markup extensions use the known character sequence of an opening curly brace `{` to enter the markup extension scope, and a closing curly brace `}` to exit.
 When using .NET Framework XAML Services, you can use some of the predefined XAML language markup extensions from the System.Xaml assembly.
 You can also subclass from the <xref:System.Windows.Markup.MarkupExtension> class, defined in System.Xaml, and define your own markup extensions.
 Or you can use markup extensions defined by a particular framework if you are already referencing that framework.

 When a markup extension usage is accessed, the XAML object writer can provide services to a custom <xref:System.Windows.Markup.MarkupExtension> class through a service connection point in the <xref:System.Windows.Markup.MarkupExtension.ProvideValue%2A?displayProperty=nameWithType> override.
 The services can be used to obtain context about the usage, specific capabilities of the object writer, XAML schema context, and so on.